 Treating patients with drugs that have the potential to inflict cumulative damage to liver, kidneys, heart and GI tract;

-Failure to institute comprehensive behavioral/dietary changes that might curb inflammation/immune dysfunction and even fully reverse organ damage.
+Failure to institute comprehensive behavioral/dietary changes that might curb inflammation/immune dysfunction.

 It is now established, on the basis of a large number of failed single-targeted drug agents in clinical trials/development, that molecularly-targeted therapies are far from being ideally suited for effective treatment of highly complex disease states such as cancer, HIV-AIDS and CMD, since they require modifying integrated biological outcomes rather than targeting single pathways.
 In the case of CMD, for instance, it is necessary to develop therapies aimed at simultaneously providing cytoprotection and improving endothelial function, energy metabolism, blood pressure, and redox/inflammatory/procoagulant status.